Firenze, ti amo

 Particularly around the Santo Spirito church, you’ll find a charming, local atmosphere that’s especially inviting.

-Advantages of living in Oltarno:
+Advantages of staying in Oltarno:

 - Green surroundings and more local life.